-Coniferous forest plants are a unique and beautiful part of our world’s biodiversity.
+Coniferous forest plants (plants that grow in coniferous forests) are a unique and beautiful part of our world's biodiversity.
 They provide food, medicine, wildlife habitat, and materials for tools, clothing, shelter, and more.
 There are many different kinds of forest plants that make up the complex layers of life in the Pacific Northwest.
 Described below are some of the most common, interesting, and useful plants that grow in coniferous forests.

-General: The Saskatoon is a shrubby coniferous forest plant.
+General: The Saskatoon is a shrubby forest plant.
 It is also called western serviceberry.

 Flowers: It is known for producing clusters of beautiful 5-petaled white flowers in the spring.

 Fruits: In the summer, it has spherical edible berries that replace the flower clusters and ripen to a purplish black color.